pheuter/www.markfayngersh.com/src/routes/posts/(posts)/the-human-problem/+page.md

 >
 > The question of terraforming Mars is not simply a matter of can we, but should we.
 The answer to that question depends heavily on one's ethical framework and values.
 It also depends on the future discoveries about Mars, such as the potential existence of life there.
 Further exploration and understanding of the Martian environment will undoubtedly inform these debates.

-Looking back, perhaps the conclusion reached in the article referring to AI like ChatGPT that _"we can only laugh or cry at their popularity"_ as evident by _"the moral indifference born of unintelligence"_ was a bit premature.
+Looking back, the conclusion reached in the article referring to AI like ChatGPT that _"we can only laugh or cry at their popularity"_ as made evident by _"the moral indifference born of unintelligence"_ may have been somewhat premature.

-Still, the article makes some good points that can't be easily dismissed.
-Counterfactual reasoning and intuitions about causality are essential components of human intellect, and it remains unclear to what degree, if at all, transformer-based models are capable of interpreting and reasoning about reality
+Still, the article makes some valid points that can't be easily dismissed.
+Counterfactual reasoning and intuitions about causality are fundamental components of human experience, and it remains unclear to what degree transformer-based models are capable of interpreting and reasoning about reality like we do.